2020 Fundrise Review

 - 90-Day Satisfaction Guarantee: You have three months to try Fundrise penalty-free.

-What We Don’t Like About Fundrise
+What I Don’t Like About Fundrise

 - Illiquidity: Can’t easily sell assets.
 Must wait five years to avoid the early redemption fee.